yoelhor/vid-logic-app/README.md

 - The `azuretables` [API Connections](./Azure-Logic-app/connections.json) enable the reading and writing of entities within the Azure Blob table.
 - The `acsemail` [API Connections](./Azure-Logic-app/connections.json) is used to send email via Azure Email Communication Service.

+## Azure Table Storage

+Azure Table Storage is a service that stores structured NoSQL data in the cloud.
+We use this service to persists the presentation flow state for the users, including:

+- **PartitionKey** set to 'State'
+- **RowKey** is the user state identifier (user UPN).
+- Request status
+- User-friendly message
+- The URI to initiate the presentation flow upon user interaction

 ## Azure API Management